IOPE LAUNCHES IN THE U.S.

 IOPE enters the U.S. market with nine targeted products, featuring the brand's transformative XMD, Retinol RX™, Vitamin C, and PDRN Caffeine collections.
 Their newest innovations draw inspiration from Korea's viral skin booster treatments and are clinically proven to deliver professional treatment-level results at home:

-- XMD Stem III Clinical Recovery Serum ($59): Inspired by Korea's viral PDRN skin treatments, this advanced serum was clinically tested to deliver professional PDRN treatment–level results across six key metrics, including increased volume, improved elasticity, and enhanced texture.
+- XMD Stem III Clinical Recovery Serum ($59): Inspired by Korea's viral professional PDRN treatments, this advanced serum was clinically tested to deliver professional PDRN treatment–level results across six key metrics, including increased volume, improved elasticity, and enhanced texture – without the downtime or discomfort associated with in-office treatments.
 The breakthrough formula is powered by 92.3% PDRN H.A.™ Liposome Complex, featuring PDRN, micro-molecular hyaluronic acid, and a soothing allantoin-based complex.

 - Retinol RX™ 2% Reti-jection™ Serum ($57): Formulated with a 2% concentration of Retinol RX™ – IOPE's proprietary retinoid complex – this high-performance serum is designed to optimize efficacy while reducing irritation.
-The formula features retinol-infused spicules to enhance absorption and is clinically proven to deliver collagen booster treatment–level results, including reduced look of wrinkles, minimized pore appearance, and enhanced radiance.
+The formula features retinol-infused spicules to enhance absorption.
+The serum is clinically proven to deliver collagen booster treatment–level results, including reduced look of wrinkles, minimized pore appearance, and enhanced radiance.

 IOPE products range in price from $6.50 for a single sheet mask to $69 for XMD Stem III Clinical Recovery Cream.